 CPSY 633 Addictions Counselling (3 sem. hrs.)
 Current theories and treatments of addictive behaviour are reviewed, and the impact of addiction upon family systems and other relationships is particularly stressed.
 Content includes reviews of the effects of mood-altering substances on the body, and therapy modalities for both chemical and process addictions.
-Cooccurring disorders are addressed, and students are introduced to agency settings where addiction treatment is offered.
+Co-occurring disorders are addressed, and students are introduced to agency settings where addiction treatment is offered.
 NB: Preference given to 2nd-year CPSY students.

 CPSY 634 Trauma and Sexual Abuse Counselling (3 sem. hrs.)
 A survey of recently developed assessments and treatments for psychological trauma & dissociation, especially sequelae of domestic violence, sexual abuse and sexual assault.
 Traumarelated disorders include: PTSD, complex PTSD, dissociative disorders, somatoform disorders, eating disorders, and substance abuse disorders.
 The neuroscience of psychological trauma, along with relational, cultural, and sociological influences, is also discussed.
 NB: Preference given to 2nd-year CPSY students.
 Not offered every year.
 CPSY 640 M.A.
 Non-thesis Comprehensive Exam (MANTCE) (3 sem. hrs.)
 Students are expected to successfully formulate and articulate informed and integrative judgments about a range of ethical and professional practice questions encountered in counselling psychology.
 Prerequisite(s): Completion of at least 51 sem. hrs. in the CPSY program including CPSY 609 and 691, and permission of the program director.
-CPSY 655 Advanced Special Topics in Counselling Psychology (1, 2, or 3 sem. hrs.)
+CPSY 655 Advanced Special Topics in Counselling Psychology (1 sem. hrs.)
 An in-depth examination of special topics or issues in counselling psychology.
-NB: Not offered every year.
-CPSY 660 Advanced Topics in Multicultural Counselling (1, 2, or 3 sem. hrs.)
-An in-depth examination of special topics or issues in Counselling Psychology.
 NB: Not offered every year.

-CPSY 660 Advanced Topics in Multicultural Counselling (3 sem. hrs.)
+CPSY 660 Multicultural Counselling (3 sem. hrs.)
 Exploration of topics such as the significance of culture, migration, social class, race, language, and ethnicity for human health and well-being.
 This course builds on multicultural counselling and diversity awareness principles infused throughout the master's program.
 Both theory and interventions for addressing bicultural identity development, advocacy, acculturation stress, and barriers to help-seeking and counselling effectiveness.
 Critical appropriation of professional literature, competencies models, and intersections with other aspects of diversity are emphasized.
 NB: Preference given to 2nd-year CPSY students.
 Not offered every year.
 CPSY 670 Psychopharmacology (3 sem. hrs.)
 An introduction to principles of pharmacology and the use of pharmacological agents for the treatment of psychological and neuropsychiatric conditions.
 Reviews basic physiological and biological aspects of psychopathology.
 The course does not prepare a student for the practice of pharmacology.
 However, it does enhance the student's ability to communicate more effectively with physicians and assist them in participating in multidisciplinary and interdisciplinary settings.
 Prerequisite(s): CPSY 607.
 NB: Not offered every year.
 CPSY 691, 692 Supervised Internship (3, 3 sem. hrs.)
 Students are required to complete a minimum of 600 hours of approved internship, 240 hours of which are in direct service with clients.
 This provides students with opportunities to refine basic assessment and counselling skills as well as develop specialized areas of interest.
 The internship is regarded as a summative clinical experience leading to the master's degree in counselling psychology.
 The primary objective of the internship is to provide an opportunity for integration and practice of knowledge and skills in a professional counselling setting.
 In addition to the on-site requirements for internship, a reading list and a bi-weekly seminar are required to ensure that students are familiar with professional, ethical, and legal issues.
 Participation in the seminar counts towards the 600 hours required for internship.
 Prerequisite(s): CPSY 591, 592.